David Jason: Early years

 Jason appeared on stage in the West End in the farce No Sex Please, We're British playing Brian Runnicles for 18 months in 1973.
 He also starred with Valerie Leon in a stage comedy "Darling Mr London" which toured in 1975.

 Jason appeared in variety shows as the supporting act of Dick Emery and his performances caught the attention of Ronnie Barker.
 Jason was recruited to appear in Hark at Barker (LWT, 1969), starring opposite Barker's Lord Rustless, as Dithers, the 100-year old gardener.
 There was also a sequel, His Lordship Entertains (1972) for the BBC.
 Jason played idealistic employee Granville in the first programme of the comedy anthology Seven of One (1973), called Open All Hours (BBC) and starring Barker as the curmudgeonly proprietor of a corner shop.

 Four series of Open All Hours were made from 1976 to 1985.
 He featured in Barker's Porridge (BBC), a prison comedy, as the elderly Blanco in three episodes.
 Jason also appeared with Barker in various disguises in The Two Ronnies, including providing the "raspberry" sound effect for The Phantom Raspberry Blower of Old London Town.

 Jason starred in London Weekend Television's Lucky Feller (1975–76), written by Terence Frisby and produced by Humphrey Barclay.
-About two brothers in south-east London, the series was in many ways a forerunner to Only Fools And Horses, only Jason was in the more dopey 'Rodney' role with Peter Armitage playing the cleverer of the two.
-The brothers drove around in a comical bubble car, a precursor to the famous Trotters' van; and there was even the joke where, just as he was trying to impress the girl (Cheryl Hall), Jason casually leaned back against the bar, without his knowing that barman had just lifted it behind his back, and fell through.
-This situation was re-enacted in Only Fools And Horses.
+About two brothers in south-east London, the series was in many ways a forerunner to Only Fools And Horses.
 He played the lead role of Peter Barnes in the ATV sitcom A Sharp Intake of Breath (1977–81), alongside Alun Armstrong and Richard Wilson.
 In 1979, he appeared as Buttons in the pantomime Cinderella at Newcastle's Theatre Royal, starring Leah Bell and Bobby Thompson, produced by Michael Grayson and directed by John Blackmore.